mdipierro/mdpcl/README.md

 # mdpcl

 mdpcl is a minimalist library that dynamically converts decorated Python code into C99, OpenCL, or JavaScript.
-This of it as Cython+CLyter+Pyjamas in 300 lines of code.
+Think of it as Cython + CLyter + Pyjamas in 300 lines of code.
 It is based on the Python ast module, and the execellent meta, pyopencl, and ezpyinline libraries.

-The conversion is purely syntatical and assumes the symbols defined are valid in the target.
+The conversion is purely syntatical and assumes all used symbols are valid in the target.
 It only check for undefined variables used in assignments.
+You can only use types which are defined on the target.
+This means you can use a list or hash table if converting to JS not but if converting to C99 or OpenCL.

-Here are some example:
+Examples:

 ## Convert Python Code into C99 Code